x-maues/oblivio/README.md

 ## Overview

-Oblivio is a privacy-preserving token system built for the Polkadot AssetHub Hackathon 2025.
+Oblivio is a privacy-preserving token system built for the Polkadot AssetHub Parachain.
 At its core is an efficient implementation of the Poseidon hash function in Solidity, optimized for PolkaVM.
 This implementation serves as the cryptographic foundation for privacy-preserving transactional operations in the Polkadot ecosystem.

 ## Vision & Purpose